OpenCyphal/vscode-dsdl/README.md

 ### 0.1.0

-Initial release of Extension.
+The initial release of Extension.
 Added support for syntax highlighting and shortcuts for easy commenting/uncommenting of code.